cis353/demoapp/README.md

 # demoapp
-developed in sailjs and angularjs
+developed in ExpressJS and AngularJS